svv232/svv232.github.io/_includes/about-me.md

 Ofcourse, you can always see some of the other interesting projects I have worked on through my [github](https://github.com/svv232), and the [NYUSEC github](https://github.com/isislab).

-My most recent experience was at [MWR Infosecurity an F-Secure Company](https://www.mwrinfosecurity.com/) working on penetration tests, and research on coverage guided fuzzing with a tool called [Kleenex](https://github.com/svv232/Kleenex).
-It is a C++ wrapper around KLEE and AFL for dynamic test case generation from KLEE and mutation based fuzzing from these test cases in AFL.
+My most recent experience was at [MWR Infosecurity an F-Secure Company](https://www.mwrinfosecurity.com/) working on penetration tests, and research on coverage guided fuzzing where I wrote a tool called [Kleenex](https://github.com/svv232/Kleenex).
+It is a C++ wrapper around KLEE and AFL for dynamic test case generation from KLEE and mutation based fuzzing from these test cases with AFL.

 ---------------------------------------------------------------------------------------
 <font size="4" color = "393f4d"> <u>Learn More About Me!</u> </font>